Crunk Rock

-Crunk Rock is the solo debut album and sixth overall album by American crunk artist Lil Jon, released on June 8, 2010 by BME and Universal Republic.
+Crunk Rock is the debut solo studio album and sixth overall album by American rapper Lil Jon, released on June 8, 2010 by BME and Universal Republic.
 The characters at the bottom of the album's cover are Japanese katakana characters, which read "Kurunku Rokku", an approximation of the Japanese transliteration of the album's title.

-As of 2022, Crunk Rock remains Lil Jon's latest album release.
+The album predominantly consists of guest appearances from artists including Ice Cube, Pitbull, Ying Yang Twins, Waka Flocka Flame, The Game, Travis Porter, Damian Marley, Soulja Boy, R. Kelly and Whole Wheat Bread; the latter of whom assisted with its production alongside Drumma Boy, Benny Blanco, Dr. Luke, Steve Aoki, R. City and Shawty Redd, among others.
+Crunk Rock received mixed reviews and peaked within the top 50 of the Billboard 200.

 Background and recording

 Work on the album began in June 2005.
 In May 2006, MTV reported that it would be released late that summer or in early fall.
 At that time he announced that he was relocating to Las Vegas where the album would be recorded, and that half of the album would be similar in style to his 2003 single "Get Low".
 In June that year, recording had started, and Lil Jon announced that he planned to include collaborations with R. Kelly, Mariah Carey, and Snoop Dogg on the album, and the first single from the album sessions, "Snap Yo Fingers" was released, reaching number 7 on the Billboard Hot 100.
 In January 2007, it was reported that Lil Jon was still in the studio working on the album, and that recorded tracks included "Roll Call" featuring Lil Wayne and Ciara, and tracks featuring R. Kelly and Nate Dogg.
 The prospective release date at that time was Spring 2007.
 At this time he was already indicating problems with the record label, stating that he "was going through the drama with TVT Records".
 By August 2007, the album's release date had slipped again, with late 2007 the expected date.
-The list of guest artists had by this time expanded to include Game, Ice Cube, P.O.D. and Kid Rock, with Jon explaining that "the concept of the album is that it is merger of rock and hip-hop styles, utilising the different styles of the guest contributors."
+The list of guest artists had by this time expanded to include Game, Ice Cube, P.O.D. and Kid Rock, with Jon explaining that "the concept of the album is that it is [a] merger of rock and hip-hop styles, utilising the different styles of the guest contributors."
 By November 2007, however, the album was reported to be "65 percent, maybe 70 percent done", with a release now expected in 2008, with Lil Jon taking time out to DJ and do voiceover work in Hollywood.
-A demo of "What a Night" featuring Jay Sean also recorded, but it not make a final cut in the album version.
+A demo of "What a Night" featuring Jay Sean was also recorded, but it did not make the final track listing.